25th Annual Pi Mile Run

 The Pi Mile Run is a 5K (3.1 miles = Pi) road race held on the campus of Iowa State University.
 It is organized by the Iowa State University Chapter of Tau Beta Pi, the Engineering Honor Society, and the Iowa State University Engineers’ Week.

-Information for this year’s 23rd Annual Pi Mile Run:
+Information for this year’s 25th Annual Pi Mile Run:

 WHEN?
-Saturday morning, 17 September 2016, 9:30 am.
-Check-in for race participants begins at 8:30 am and will conclude at 9:15 am.
+Saturday morning, 29 September 2018, 9:30 am.
+Check-in for race participants began at 8:30 am and will conclude at 9:15 am.

 WHERE?
 Campus of Iowa State University, Ames, Iowa.
 Check-in outside of College of Design building.

 COURSE DETAILS: The race started and ended near Sukup Hall and the College of Design Building on the west side of campus.
 The route of the run with utilized sidewalks and walking paths throughout campus passing by many of the university’s historic landmarks and buildings.
 A water station will be set up at the halfway point.

 PRIZES: After the race, medals were be awarded to the top three adult male finishers, the top three adult female finishers; and the top three youth finishers (17 years of age and younger).
 Pieces of pie and other refreshments were served following the race and participants were also be eligible for door prizes.